Evensong: Non-Anglican churches

 The popularity of evensong has spread to other churches, particularly churches of the Presbyterian Church (USA) and United Methodist churches which use a formal liturgical worship style.
 Examples in the Presbyterian Church include Fourth Presbyterian Church (Chicago) and Independent Presbyterian Church (Birmingham, Alabama) both of which offer evensong services on a seasonal basis, as does Peachtree Road United Methodist Church in Atlanta, Georgia.

 There are some Roman Catholic churches and abbeys in England offering choral evensong: These include Ampleforth Abbey, Liverpool Metropolitan Cathedral, the Birmingham Oratory, Ealing Abbey, Leeds Cathedral, Downside Abbey, the London Oratory, and Westminster Cathedral.

 Loyola University Maryland, a Jesuit Catholic university in Baltimore, Maryland, celebrates a half-hour evensong on Thursday evenings, although this has been temporarily suspended.

 In Scotland, some larger churches (and former cathedrals belonging to the Church of Scotland) hold evensong, including Glasgow Cathedral, Paisley Abbey (2nd Sunday of each month), and Edinburgh Cathedral.

 The Basilica of St. Nicholas in Amsterdam holds choral evensong on Saturdays.

 Broadcasts

 The BBC has, since 1926, broadcast a weekly service of Choral Evensong.
-It is broadcast (usually live) on BBC Radio 3 on Wednesdays at 15:30 and often repeated on the following Sunday.
+It is broadcast (usually live) on BBC Radio 3 on Wednesdays at 15:30 and is repeated the following Sunday.
 Between February 2007 and September 2008, the service was broadcast on Sunday only.
 The service comes live from an English cathedral or collegiate institution.
-However, it is occasionally a recording or is replaced by a different form of service or a service from a church elsewhere in the world or of another denomination.
+It is occasionally, however, a recording or is replaced by a different form of service or a service from a church elsewhere in the world or of another denomination.
 The most recent broadcast is available on the BBC iPlayer for up to a week after the original broadcast.
 There is also an archive available.